 It’s been said a ton: ask if there is a generic option for prescriptions.
 Check into local pharmacies to see if they have options: many offer free antibiotics on some types of antibiotic prescriptions.

 Eat ethnic.
 Seriously.
 Many, if not most, cuisines from developing nations can be both nutritious, better for you and cheaper.
 I purchase many groceries from local “ethnic” grocery stores.
 I’ve picked up a few words of Portuguese thanks to the Brazilian grocery, a bit of Hmong thanks to the Cambodian market saved money as well as put money back into locally owned businesses in my community.
 Black beans, brown rice and a myriad of interesting foods wait: with recipes abounding all over the internet!

 Recycle!
 Bringing your own bags to many retailers earns $0.10 to $0.25 off per bag.
 In states where you pay a bottle deposit, return them.
 I’m stunned at the number of people who toss the bottles they paid a deposit on in Massachusetts.

 Create a budget.
 You don’t need fancy budgeting software: Excel works just as well (although MS Money is also good and comes preinstalled on most windows based systems).
 Write down everything you spend money on: it’s an eye opening experience.

 Know what is tax-deductible if you itemize.
 Keep track of expenditures for medical bills including mileage and parking!
 If you met the deductible for medical expenses, this is additional expenditure you can write off.

 Updated September 12, 2011 and originally published September 29, 2010.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.